-- 1. Genetic engineering defined
+- 1. Genetic engineering defined (brief)

-- 2. Gene editing defined
+- 2. Genome editing explained

-- 3. Examples and applications
+- 3. Examples and applications in crops

-- 4. Our work with CRISPR
+4. Our work

+- RNAi

+- Repressors

+- CRISPR-Cas

 - 5. Society, regulation, markets

 Social dimensions

 - Largest barriers to use are social, not technical - Ethics: Is the method OK to use at all? - Impossible to trace with certainty - Do we need to add tracer DNA? - Should it be regulated and labeled like GMOs? - Should all mutagenesis uses of gene editing be excused from regulation? - What about market forces and self-labeling?